-What is the new policy on criminal inadmissibility?
+What is the temporary resident permit fee waiver for criminal inadmissibility?

-Normally, if you have been convicted of an offence, such as mischief or driving under the influence, you cannot enter Canada without a permit that has a processing fee of C$200.
+Normally, if you were convicted of a criminal offence, you can’t enter Canada without a temporary resident permit.
+This permit has a processing fee of C$200.

-However, as of March 1, 2012, you may be able to get a temporary resident permit for one visit without having to pay the C$200 processing fee if you:
+However, for some criminal offences (like minor public mischief or theft), you may be able to get a permit for 1 visit without paying the fee if you: